ernestoBocini/ernestoBocini/README.md

 * 🌍  I'm based in Lausanne, Switzerland.
 * ✉️  You can contact me at [ernesto.bocini@epfl.ch](mailto:ernesto.bocini@epfl.ch)
-* 🎓 MSc student in Computational Science and Engineering at EPFL, Lausanne.
+* 🎓 MSc student in Data Science at EPFL, Lausanne.
 * 🎓 BSc in Mathematics and Statistics (curriculum Stats&Maths) at UniBo, Bologna.
 * 👨‍💻 Focusing on Machine Learning, Data Science, and Comptational Neuroscience.
 * ✨ Passionate about surfing, hiking and board games.